Sahilj11/Learning-notes/Notes/MCA/1st Sem/SE/Software Testing.md

 ### Integration testing
 Integration testing is the next phase after unit testing in the software testing process.
 It focuses on verifying the interactions and connections between different units (which have already been individually tested in unit testing) when combined or integrated as a group.

+**Stubs and Drivers** are the dummy programs in Integration testing used to facilitate the software testing activity.
+These programs act as a substitute for the missing models in the testing.
+They do not implement the entire programming logic of the software module but they simulate data communication with the calling module while testing.
+Stub: Is called by the Module under Test.
+Driver: Calls the Module to be tested

 As a step after unit testing, integration testing ensures that these units work together as expected and that the interfaces between them function correctly.
 It checks how these various units collaborate, share data, and interact with one another within the larger system.

 Here’s how integration testing builds upon unit testing: